senabon/TriviaGame/README.md

 - As a user, I am able to go back to the home screen and choose another category.

-- As a user I am able to gain points for every correct answer.
+- As a user, I am able to gain points for every correct answer.

+- As a user I want to be able to play this game at any screen size.

 Stretch Goals

-- As a user, I would like to be able to have my score carried over to each level.
+- Be able to carry the score over to other categories

-- As a user, I would like to be able to use my points.

-- As a user, I would like to have sound related to each category playing in the background.
+- Use points to upgrade to more levels/questions

+- Add sound

+- Add a timer

+# Bugs

+- The user can click th correct answer multiple times to get more points

+- The user can select another answer after selecting another answer.